We are getting back to the time of year where wildlife can be active around the trails again. Use caution, make lots of noise, keep dogs on leash.

 LAKE TRAIL: Use caution as we have a lot of wildlife including a Mama Moose with 2 calves.
 If you see any wildlife, turn around and go back.
 Avoid going around the animal as this may not be leaving them enough space and can create a dangerous human/wildlife conflict.

-OLD GROWTH TRAIL: New stairs have been put in to help with some of the “steeper” sections, feel the burn!
+OLD GROWTH TRAIL: Take your time on some of the narrow, side-hill sections.
 This is our top choice for the rainy days and warm days as it has a good canopy.

 FIR TRAIL: The trail is in good shape.
 Enjoy big old trees like the Douglas Fir and Red Cedars.

-GOLDILOCKS LOOP: A few sections of the trail are snow covered but it’s melting quickly!
-Follow the orange dots after the snow patch to make sure you are on the trail.
+GOLDILOCKS LOOP: Follow the orange dots to make sure you are on the trail.
 If you are scrambling, you are off trail!
 The back side of The Valley has been washed out, so we recommend doing this trail clockwise.
+The trail crew will be working on this section for the next while.
+Come say "Hi!".

 BALDY LOOP: Watch for loose rocks on your way down!
 We recommend hiking this trail counterclockwise.
 Once you get to the top you will see a picnic table and a bench.